danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 ### Essense of commandments

-One goal of the commandments is for the soul to act in Divine.
+One goal of the commandments is for the soul to act in Divine ways.
+Most commandments have a physical component.
+For example, thanking God for a meal must be done through speech and not only in the heart and the mind.
+Because the goal is for the soul to use the physical as the tool, for controlling the physical, for changing the physical into the spiritual, for tunnelling the Divinity into the physical world.

+One other **core difference of the Torah from most other religions** is not trying to escape the physical in order to get into the Heaven but to enlighten the physical.

+TO CONTINUE

 ### Direct spiritual experience